 This group performs chamber music composed primarily for the medium of percussion.
 The specific repertoire chosen for a given semester depends greatly upon the make-up of the ensemble for that semester.
 The ability to read music (e.g. snare drum parts) is a prerequisite for enrollment in this performance course.
 Although it is NOT absolutely necessary to read pitches, percussionists with experience on keyboard percussion and timpani are strongly encouraged to enroll.
 Dr. Stuart Marrs, Director.
-2 hrs of rehearsal per week.
+Rehearsals are Tues.
+5:00-7:00pm.
 0-1 cr.

 Symphonic Band – MUO114

 The Symphonic Band performs the most challenging and significant band literature and offers the accomplished percussionist a satisfying artistic experience.
 Rehearsals are MW 4:00-5:20.
 Audition required.
 Director of Bands, Christopher White, Director.
 0-1 cr.

 The drum line for the Black Bears Marching Band maintains a standard of excellence unparalleled in the State.
 Progressive concepts and advanced techniques are routinely employed by students with a drum corps background.
 The spirit and camaraderie of this precision unit help to provide at once a satisfying musical and social activity.
 0-1 cr.